Menu Close

 • Lower cranial nerve palsies (IX, X, XI and XII)

-• Headache and localized pain
+• Headache and localised pain

 • Cervical metastases.